Deep Silver

 Deep Silver is an Austrian video game publisher and a division of Plaion.
-Eugenio Vitale serves as the director of games development for Deep Silver.
+The company is most known for publishing games such as Metro, Saints Row, Dead Island, and Kingdom Come: Deliverance.

 History

 Deep Silver was announced in November 2002, with their first release to be Anarchy Online: The Notum Wars.
 According to Craig McNichol, who ran Koch Media's England branch, the idea behind Deep Silver was to have a business segment that would develop games that would complement the games Koch Media was distributing on behalf of other publishers.
 McNichol also stated that Deep Silver's name was subject to much internal discussion.
 Koch Media invested €500,000 in Deep Silver in July 2003, and in November 2003, all of Koch Media's game publishing operations (excluding distribution) were reallocated to Deep Silver.
 The division had been continuously active since, primarily in Europe.
 In April 2008, Koch Media opened Deep Silver, Inc., a subsidiary branch based in Los Angeles, under Deep Silver's name.
 In August 2007, Games That Matter, a studio founded by former Rockstar Vienna employees in 2006, was acquired by Koch Media and became part of Deep Silver under the name Deep Silver Vienna.
 Co-founders Niki Laber and Hannes Seifert had left the studio by January 2010, at which point Deep Silver Vienna was shut down.
 Deep Silver Vienna has only produced one game, Cursed Mountain, which was developed in association with Sproing Interactive and released in August 2009 for the Wii.

 Deep Silver first gained widespread attention with their release of Dead Island and their acquisition of Volition.
 Dead Island had been their first release to reach the top spot on sales charts in September 2011, and they acquired Volition in January 2013, alongside the rights to the Metro series, from the bankruptcy proceedings of THQ.
 Deep Silver also acquired a minority interest in Berlin-based free-to-play game developer Infernum Productions in December 2012.
 In February 2013, Deep Silver announced its intentions to expand into the mobile games market.